discipleofhamilton/personal_resume/Chang Huai Yuan.md

    <font face="Times New Roman">**Team Leader**,  Feb.
 2016 - Nov.
 2016</font>

-   - <font face="Times New Roman">Learned and utilized the technologies of face recognition and pre-processing, and balanced the security and praticality during the development</font>
+   - <font face="Times New Roman">Learned and used the technologies of face recognition and pre-processing, and balanced the security and practicality of the system</font>
-   - <font face="Times New Roman">There are establishment of face key and face recognition two partition of software system, and the systme had ported to Raspberry Pi and send signal to relay to control the electromagnetic induction door lock</font>
+   - <font face="Times New Roman">Built the software system containing face key(database) and face recognition, and ported it to Raspberry Pi.
+It sends a signal to relay to control the electromagnetic induction door lock</font>

 ## <font face="Times New Roman">Skills</font>

-- <font face="Times New Roman">Programming Language: C, C++, Java, R, Python </font>
+- <font face="Times New Roman">Programming Language: Python, C/C++, Java, R </font>
-- <font face="Times New Roman">Other: Git, GDB, Docker, pdb</font>
+- <font face="Times New Roman">Other: Git, GDB, Docker, pdb, Kubernetes</font>